paulwarren/nzde/dict/S/README.md

 <b>1</b> <i>n.</i> (Rural) a worker in a shearing gang who does not shear, but acts as a helper, picker-up, broomie, rousie, presser or fleeecie. [aka shed hand, shed-hand] (See -)

+## Sheel B. Right

+ <i>n.</i> a cartoon character in Industrial Safety Campaign, who sums up the careless attitude to work and safety.
+Taken as indicating a couldn't-care-less, near-enough attitude of a happy, thoughtless botcher to work, people or affairs; the attitude itself [ca1955 on ca1960] (See she'll be right)

 ## sheelah

  <i>n.</i> (See sheila)